iMMUNE DYSREGULATION IN LYME DISEASE

 2

-These patterns are often seen in delayed Lyme disease diagnosis, where early recognition is missed and symptoms evolve over time.
+These patterns are commonly seen in delayed Lyme disease diagnosis, where early recognition is missed and symptoms evolve over time.

-Immune dysregulation is one of several key mechanisms involved in persistent Lyme symptoms.
-These are part of the broader persistent Lyme disease mechanisms that connect immune, neurologic, and autonomic dysfunction.
+This page is part of the larger group of persistent Lyme disease mechanisms that connect immune, neurologic, and autonomic dysfunction.

 Why symptoms can persist after infection